plausible/docs/docs/troubleshoot-integration.md

 Have you made any changes to your integration?
 You can launch our testing tool at any time from your [site settings](website-settings.md) to verify whether the changes you made has worked.

-You can also use tools that are built into your browser, such as the [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/open/), to manually confirm that Plausible is working on your site.
+You can also use the tools that are built into your browser, such as the [Chrome](https://developer.chrome.com/docs/devtools/open/), [Safari](https://support.apple.com/en-gb/guide/safari/sfri20948/mac) and [Firefox](https://firefox-source-docs.mozilla.org/devtools-user/) developer tools to manually confirm that Plausible is working on your site.
 See the instructions below.

 Do you need further help with your integration?
 Do [contact us](https://plausible.io/contact).
 We're here to help.